 - Will your entity operate and do business under its legal name?

 - Or, will your entity operate and do business under a name that is different from what was registered?

 If you choose the latter, a DBA is required.
 For example, you might wish to develop a unique brand for specific lines of business without incurring the cost and time it takes to establish an additional LLC or corporation.

 How to Register a DBA

-When it comes down to it, filing a DBA is the easiest—and a relatively inexpensive way—to register a business name.
+Filing a DBA is the easiest and (relatively) least expensive way to register a business name.
 So, how does one go about the process?
 The answer to that question is, it depends.

-- Find out Your State’s Registration Requirements: Typically a DBA is filed with a local or county agency.
-However, some states require a filing with a state agency instead of or in addition to the county.
-So a good place to start is with a call to your Secretary of State or County Clerk’s office to get a clear picture of what’s required, including renewal terms.
+- Discover Your State’s Registration Requirements: Typically, a DBA is filed with a local or county agency.
+However, some states require a filing with a state agency instead of – or in addition to – the county.
+A good place to start is calling your Secretary of State or County Clerk’s office to get a clear picture of what’s required, including renewal terms.

-- File Your DBA Forms: Once you’ve completed your forms, you must file it with the appropriate state or county agency and pay the required fees.
+- File Your DBA Forms: Once you’ve completed your forms, it needs to be filed with the appropriate state or county agency.
+You must also pay the required fees.
 Importantly, don’t wait to register a DBA a week before you intend to open for business.
-It can take anywhere from one to four weeks to receive approval, so it’s best to file 30 to 60 days before opening day.
+It can take anywhere from 1-4 weeks to receive approval, so it’s best to file 30-60 days before opening day.

 - Publish Notice (if Required): Some states/counties require you to publish with a local newspaper, thereby creating a public record of the DBA filing.

-Whether you’re a sole proprietor or LLC, proper use of a fictitious business name can be a powerful tool at a minimal cost.
-But to keep yourself out of trouble, it’s important to be clear on what a DBA is and what it is not.
-We hope we made this task a bit easier with the above information.
-But if questions remain, check with your state or local government offices or consult with an attorney.
+Whether you’re a sole proprietor or LLC, proper use of a fictitious business name can be a powerful tool at minimal cost.
+But to keep yourself out of trouble, it’s important to be clear on what a DBA is and what it’s not.
+If questions remain, check with your state or local government offices or consult with an attorney.